augustodossantosti/baseapp/README.md

 Database:

 This projects already defined to work with oracle database for dev and prod environment and to work with H2 for tests.

+Exception Handling and Error Messages:

+All exceptions are processed by WebAppErrorHandler, domain erros are based on AbstractWebAppException and the class WebAppErrorResponse constains useful data about the error itself.
+By default all implementations of AbstractWebAppExceptions should have @ResponseStatus annotation.